tommasomoretti/nameless-analytics/README.md

 ## How it works
+### Client Side
-When a user land on your site, the first tag that fire checks the analytics_consent status.
-If it's denied, the tag waits until the consent is granted.
-If the consent is granted the tag fires, loads the required libraries, sets an event listener if cross-domain is enabled and sends the event to server-side Google Tag Manager's endpoint.
+If the respect_consent_mode option is enabled, when a user lands on your site, the first tag that fires checks the analytics_consent status.
+- If consent is denied, the tag waits until consent is granted.
+- If consent is granted, the tag fires, loads the required libraries, and sends the event to the server-side Google Tag Manager endpoint.

-When the server-side Tag Manager client tag receives the request, it checkss if there are any cookies.
-If them are not set, the client tag generates 2 valius (one is the client id for nameless_analytics_user cookie and the other is the session id for nameless_analytics_session cookie) and add the values to the hit.
-If the nameless_analytics_user cookie is sets but there is no nameless_analytics_session cookie, the client tag creates the nameless_analytics_session cookie and add the values to the hit.
-If both cookies are present, the tag does not create any cookies but add the values to the hit.
+- If the respect_consent_mode option is disabled, the tag fires regardless of the user's consent.

+### Server Side
+When the server-side Tag Manager client tag receives the request, it checks if any cookies are present.

+- If no cookies are present in the request, the client tag generates two values (one for the nameless_analytics_user cookie and one for the nameless_analytics_session cookie), adds these values to the hit, and sets the two cookies in the response.
+- If the nameless_analytics_user cookie is set but the nameless_analytics_session cookie is not, the client tag creates the nameless_analytics_session cookie, adds its value to the hit, and sets the cookie in the response.
+- If both cookies are present, the tag does not create any new cookies but adds their values to the hit.

+### Cross Domain
+If cross-domain tracking is enabled and respect_consent_mode is enable, the client-side tag will set a listener on every link click after the consent is granted. with subsequent hits, the tag will enable or disable cross-domain functionality, as per the user's consent.

+If cross-domain tracking is enabled and respect_consent_mode is disabled, the client-side tag will set a listener on every link click regardless of the user's consent.

-If you enable the cross-domain feature, the one of the 2 libraries sets a click listener on the configured domains, send a request 'get_user_data' event to the server, the server respond with the 2 cookie values, the same listener decorates the url, and the user is redirected to the destination website.
+- When a user clicks on a cross-domain link, the listener sends a get_user_data request to the server.
+The server responds with the two cookie values, the listener decorates the URL with a parameter named na_id, and the user is redirected to the destination website.
-When the user lands on the destination website, the first tag that fire check if there is a na_id parameter in the url.
-If it's presents, the hit and the cookie values sets by the server, will be contains the values of the na_id url parameter.
+- When the user lands on the destination website, the first tag that fires checks if there is an na_id parameter in the URL.
+If it is present, the hit will contain a cross_domain_id parameter, and the server-side Client Tag will set the cookie with that value.

+If cross-domain tracking is disabled, the client-side tag will not set listener on every link click.

+## In action
 Do you want to see a live demo?
 Visit [namelessanalytics.com](https://namelessanalytics.com?utm_source=github.com&utm_medium=referral&utm_campaign=nameless_analytics) or [tommasomoretti.com](https://tommasomoretti.com?utm_source=github.com&utm_medium=referral&utm_campaign=nameless_analytics) and open the developer console.

 <img width="1263" alt="Nameless Analytics client-side logs" src="https://github.com/tommasomoretti/nameless-analytics/assets/29273232/bca94adf-cdf5-4bf3-bb41-e69461ba9b38">